 Following an inspirational meeting with Gill Hodgson (Founder of Flowers From the Farm) back in 2010, I decided to grow my own wedding flowers, and that is really how I developed my love of gardening into an interest in cut flowers!

-These are flowers that may not have a vase life of several weeks, but are full of character, beauty & scent.
+These are flowers that are full of character, beauty & scent.
 They may not be huge tall blooms that require a large cut glass vase, but often are smaller, quainter, with an amazing variety of colours, textures & shapes.
-Please view the Gallery page for examples. http://www.clodhopperblooms.co.uk/gallery
+Click here for more floral photos.

 Britain used to be pretty much self sufficient in the cut flower growing department.
-Trains carried scented Narcissi (daffodils) from Cornwall all over the country, tiny bunches of Sweet Violets were given as presents and Chrysanthemums were grown in market gardens across Lancashire.
-Since the Second World War this trade has been dwindling.
-Over the last few years as little as 15% of cut flowers sold in this country are grown in Britain, which means that most of the flowers available for sale in this country are imported.
-The majority of flowers are shipped in to Dutch flower auctions from various countries around the world and those flowers could have been picked over a week by the time they reach your average florist or supermarket.
+Trains carried scented Cornish Narcissi (daffodils) all over the country, tiny bunches of Sweet Violets were given as presents and Chrysanthemums were grown in market gardens across Lancashire.
+Since the Second World War, this trade has been dwindling.
+Today, as little as 15% of cut flowers sold in this country are grown in Britain.
+The majority of flowers are shipped to Dutch flower auctions from various countries and could have been picked over a week before they reach your average florist or supermarket.

-The range of varieties of flowers is also limited because imported flowers have to be sturdy and able to withstand long distance transport.
+Sadly, the range of varieties of flowers available is limited because imported flowers have to be sturdy enough to withstand long journeys.
+Most imported varieties have sacrificed scent for longevity.
 I believe, along with many other British growers that this trend can be changed.

 Most imported varieties have sacrificed scent for longevity.

 The first thing people usually do when handed a bunch of flowers is to stick their nose in it and have a sniff.
-Personally, I would rather risk having the fleeting beauty and amazing scent of a seasonal flower.
+Personally, I would rather have the more fleeting beauty and amazing scent of a locally grown seasonal flower.
 And this is the joy of buying locally grown seasonal flowers.
 You can have a bunch of sweet peas with that evocative scent of summer, or a nosegay of blue cornflowers.
-There are so many flower varieties to choose from that every grower will have a different selection.
-Sweet peas are my favourite.
+There are so many flower varieties to choose from that every grower will have a different selection!

-I am proud to be a part of the British Flower movement.
-More can be read about this here (click logo):
+I am proud to be a part of the most amazing and supportive British Flower movement, Flowers from the Farm.
+More about Flowers from the Farm here (click logo):